fdilke/haskell-exp/README.md

 You have to cabal-install ghc-mod, and configure the locations of ghc-mod and ghc-modi in Settings/Haskell Tools.

-then configure HaskForce to use the sandbox in Settings/Haskell Compiler
+then configure HaskForce to use the sandbox in Settings/Haskell Compiler.
+Also enable tests and (although this doesn't seem to have any effect) autoinstallation of dependencies.

 There is then a cabal-sand-box-config and .cabal-sandbox/ which I've thoughtfully listed in gitignore.